okta/okta-oidc-js/packages/okta-react/README.md

 * `auth.getUser()`

-  Returns the result of the userinfo endpoint if an access token exists.
+  Returns the result of the OpenID Connect `/userinfo` endpoint if an access token exists.

 * `auth.getIdToken()`